Skip to main content

 Architecture decisions at the start determine cost for years.
 Choosing the wrong data model, the wrong authentication approach, or the wrong infrastructure pattern early creates compound cost as the system grows.
 This is why the choice of development partner matters enormously.
 A junior team that builds fast and cheap will routinely produce systems that require partial or complete rewrites at the 18-month mark.
 A senior team that builds thoughtfully will produce a system you are still running and extending three years later.
 At the €20,000–150,000 investment level, the difference in partner quality can determine whether the project pays back or becomes a sunk cost.

 Maintenance is a permanent commitment.
 Custom software does not maintain itself.
-Security patches, dependency updates, infrastructure upgrades, and bug fixes require ongoing engineering effort.
+Security patches, dependency updates, infrastructure upgrades, and bug fixes require ongoing engineering effort — a point underscored in our analysis of the real cost of failed software projects.
 Budget 15–25 per cent of the initial build cost per year for maintenance and iteration.
 If that ongoing commitment is not feasible, SaaS becomes more attractive — even at higher total cost — because the maintenance burden is the vendor’s problem.

 Making the Call